caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 * If an exception is not trapped within a particular stack frame, it "bubbles up" to the calling frame
 * If an exception bubbles all the way up to the top, the program exits.

 Exceptions are classes; developers can create new exception types, but all exception types must inherit in some way from the `System.Exception` class.
 In general, it is usual to instantiate a new exception object when throwing an exception, but it's not compulsary.
 The `System.Exception` class contains various useful properties, such as `Message` to hold a human-readable error message, `InnerException` which I'll explain shortly, and `StackTrace` which holds a formatted string describing the site where the exception was thrown.
+Code does not declare what types of exception it may potentially raise, and there is no way to do this other than documentation.

 Exceptions are thrown using the `throw` statement: